humbug/humbug/README.md

         ]
     },
     "logs": {
+        "text": "humbuglog.txt",
-        "json": "./humbuglog.json"
+        "json": "humbuglog.json"
     }
 }
 ```

 Edit as appropriate.
-If you do not define a log, detailed information about escaped
+If you do not define at least one log, detailed information
-mutants will not be available.
-If source files exist in the base directory, or files in
+about escaped mutants will not be available.
+The Text log is the most human readable.
+If source files exist in the base directory, or files in the source directories
-the source directories must be excluded, you can add exclude patterns (here's one
+must be excluded, you can add exclude patterns (here's one for files in base
-for files in base directory where composer vendor and Tests directories are excluded):
+directory where composer vendor and Tests directories are excluded):

 ```
 {